Approximately four years ago, two fresh-faced forwards racked up the goals for Gareth Southgate’s England Under-21s.

 At the time, the former was considered the slightly better prospect.

 Berahino even edged out Kane to be named Player of the Year for the Three Lions’ premier youth side in 2014.

-This summer just past, Kane reaffirmed his status as one of the world’s most prolific strikers by adding a World Cup Golden Boot to his pair of Premier League equivalents.
+In 2018, Kane reaffirmed his status as one of the world’s most prolific strikers by adding a World Cup Golden Boot to his pair of Premier League equivalents.

 Two players who were once so closely linked, could now hardly be further apart.

-Last night, Berahino ended a 913-day drought with a close-range header for Stoke against Huddersfield in the Carabao Cup.
+To date, Berahino’s standout achievement of his career is ending a 913-day drought with a close-range header for Stoke against Huddersfield in the Carabao Cup.

 In the same time period, Sam Allardyce replaced Roy Hodgson as England manager, and then got the sack.

 While Harry Kane scored over 100 senior goals for club and country.

 Spurs’ golden boy also captained his country at a World Cup, firmly establishing himself as Southgate’s favourite, a role Berahino formerly occupied.

 In another life, not too dissimilar to this one, the Burundi-born forward would be the toast of English football.